Religious policies of Constantius II: Anti-paganism acts

 Constantius II's legislation began with the banning of the pagan practice of sacrifice.
-This was in keeping with his personal maxim was: "Cesset superstitio; sacrificiorum aboleatur insania" (Let superstition cease; let the folly of sacrifices be abolished).
+This was in keeping with what his personal maxim was: "Cesset superstitio; sacrificiorum aboleatur insania" (Let superstition cease; let the folly of sacrifices be abolished).
 According to Libanius, Constantius was effectively under the control of others who inspired him to end pagan sacrifices.

 With the collapse of official government sanctioned pagan rites, private cults attempted to infiltrate the temples.
 In the year 353 Constantius prohibited pagan sacrifice under the penalty of death.
 He also shut down some temples, forbade access to them, and ended their subsidies of public taxes.

-Consistent with Christian theology, Constantius carried out on an active campaign against magicians, astrologers and other diviners.
+Consistent with Christian theology, Constantius carried out an active campaign against magicians, astrologers and other diviners.
 This may also be due to his becoming fearful that others might use these means to make someone else emperor.

 In 357 Constantius removed the Altar of Victory in the Senate house because of the complaints of some Christian Senators.
 This altar had been installed by Augustus in 29 BC; each Senator had traditionally made a sacrifice upon the altar before entering the Senate house.
 This altar was later restored, either silently, soon after Constantius' departure, or by the emperor Julian.

 The pretender Magnentius killed Constans.
 Although he used Christian symbols on his coins, he revoked the anti-paganism legislation of Constans and even permitted the celebration of nocturnal sacrifices.
 Three years later, in the year 353, Constantius defeated Magnentius and once again forbade the performance of the rituals.
 This law seems to have had little effect as we find Constantius once again legislating against paganism in 356.
 Constantius now declared that anyone found guilty of attending sacrifices or of worshipping idols would be executed.

 It appears the magistrates were uncomfortable with carrying out this law; it was largely ignored.